simpleanalytics/blog/_posts/2022-11-30-privacy-monthly-november-2022.md

 Between the inhumane treatment of the migrant workforce and allegations of corruption against FIFA officials, there is no lack of controversy around the Qatar World Cup.
 State spyware is the cherry on the cake.

 The Kingdom of Qatar requires foreigners to install two apps on their phones to attend the World Cup.
 Several European data protection authorities recently found that these apps are highly invasive and cautioned against their use.
-According to the German DPA, the apps process much more data than their privacy notices suggest, to the point that the user's calls can be monitored.
+According to the German DPA, the app processes much more data than its privacy notices suggest, to the point that the user's calls can be monitored.
 In other words, the apps are essentially State spyware.
 The Norwegian and French DPAs echoed these concerns and went as far as to recommend the use of burner phones to attend the World Cup.

 ## 3. [Google pays record settlement over location data](https://www.doj.state.or.us/media-home/news-media-releases/largest-ag-consumer-privacy-settlement-in-u-s-history/)